 The ideal way to replace your iPhone’s battery is to have Apple do it themselves.
 Before you even shell out a hefty amount for a replacement battery, it’s best to check if your iPhone is still covered under warranty.
 To do this, check your service and support coverage by entering your serial number.

 You can begin by going to Apple Support and finding a local Apple service provider near you.
 Once scheduled, you can drop by the service provider.
-Depending on the case, they might suggest sending it to Apple Repair Center—the downside is that it may take some time before your device gets returned to you.
+Depending on the case, they might suggest sending it to the Apple Repair Center—the downside is that it may take some time before your device gets returned to you.

 2. DIY